Sewer alligator: Legend

-Following the reports of sewer alligators in the 1930s, the story has built up over the decades and become more of a contemporary legend.
-Many have even questioned how accurate the original stories are, and some have even suggested they are fictions created by Teddy May, who was the Commissioner of Sewers at the time.
-Interviews with him were the basis of the first published accounts of sewer alligators.
-However, the story of the "sewer gator" in New York City is well known and various versions have been told.
-In their honor, February 9 is Alligators in the Sewers Day in Manhattan.

 Louisiana or Florida to New York City

 As late as the middle of the 20th century, souvenir shops in Florida sold live baby alligators (in small fish tanks) as novelty souvenirs.
 Tourists from New York City would buy a baby alligator and try to raise it as a pet.
 When the alligator grew too large for comfort, the family would proceed to flush the reptile down the toilet.

-What happens next varies.
 The most common story is that the alligators survive and reside within the sewer and reproduce, feeding on rats and garbage, growing to huge sizes and striking fear into sewer workers.
 In Robert Daley's book The World Beneath the City (1959) he comments that one night a sewer worker in New York City was shocked to find a large albino alligator swimming toward him.
 Weeks of hunting followed.

 The Journal of American Folklore has this to say on the subject:

 An additional reference to the sewer alligator exists in Thomas Pynchon's first novel, V. It fictionalizes the account, stating Macy's was selling them for a time for 50 cents.
 Eventually the children became bored with the pets, setting them loose in the streets as well as flushing them into the sewers.
 Rather than poison, shotguns were used as the remedy.
 Benny Profane, one of the main characters in the book, continues to hunt them as a full-time job until the population is reduced.

 A 1973 children's book, The Great Escape: Or, The Sewer Story by Peter Lippman anthropomorphizes these alligators and has them dress up in disguise as humans and charter an airplane to fly them home to the Florida swamps.